-- 5. 75 for all other seats. - 4. attend at least one SA meeting and register his or her attendance at that meeting with the Director of Elections, unless waived by the Director of Elections for extenuating circumstances; - 5. apply online to serve on at least one committee of the SA - have not violated the early campaigning guidelines, as outlined in Article 1, Section C(2)
+- 1. Attend at least one full SA meeting in that semester and register his or her attendance at that meeting with the Director of Elections, unless waived by the Director of Elections for extenuating circumstances;1 - 2.
+Apply online to serve on at least one committee of the SA^2